1 pound of lump crabmeat drained and picked over for shell pieces

 - For the sauce, combine the mayonnaise, shallot, chives, capers, zest, and hot pepper sauce in a bowl.
 Refrigerate until ready to use.

-- Melt 2 tablespoons butter with 1 tablespoon oil in a large nonstick skillet over medium heat.
+- Melt 2 tablespoons butter with 1 tablespoon oil in a Circulon skillet over medium heat.
 When the foam subsides add 1/2 of the crab cakes and cook, turning once, until golden and hot, 4 minutes per side.
 Transfer to a serving platter.
 Melt the remaining 1 tablespoon butter with oil and cook remaining crab cakes.
 Top each with a little remoulade and serve.